tsmx/weather-tools/README.md

 Calculates the wind chill temperature in degrees Fahrenheit.

-**Remark:**
-Note that wind chill calculation is only feasible for low temperatures <= 50 degrees Fahrenheit and a minimum wind speed > 3.0 mph.
+**Note:** Wind chill calculation is only feasible for low temperatures <= 50 degrees Fahrenheit and a minimum wind speed > 3.0 mph.

 Returns:
 - `NaN` if `temp` is greater than 50.0 degress Fahrenheit